nginx/njs-acme/README.md

 ### Building `acme.js` Without Docker

-If you have node.js and NPM installed on your computer, you can run this command to generate `acme.js` directly:
+If you have Node.js and NPM installed on your computer, you can run this command to generate `acme.js` directly:
 ```
 npm ci
 make build
 ```

-This will generate `dist/acme.js`, where you can then integrate it into your existing NGINX/NJS environment.
+This will generate `dist/acme.js`, where you can then integrate it into your existing NGINX / NJS environment.

 ## Configuration Variables

-You can use environment variables or NGINX configuration variables to control the behavior of the NJS ACME client.
+You can use environment variables or NGINX `js_var` directives to control the behavior of the NJS ACME client.

 In the case where both are defined, environment variables take precedence.
-Environment variables are in `ALL_CAPS`, whereas the nginx config variable is the same name, just `lower_case`.
+Environment variables are in `ALL_CAPS`, whereas the nginx config variable is the same name, just prefixed with a dollar sign and `$lower_case`.

+For example, `NJS_ACME_SERVER_NAMES` (env var) vs. `$njs_acme_server_names` (js_var).

 ### Required Variables